 Embedded software is growing exponentially.
 Electronics complexity is exploding.
 Mechanical components are skirting safety factors.
 Streaming data to IoT platforms is now a must-have.

 Designing smart connected products is no easy task.
 It’s a grueling one.

 Despite those challenges, development constraints are tightening.
 Budgets are still shrinking.
 Schedules continue to get shorter.
 Hiring is often curtailed.

-Technology-Led Engineering Initiatives offer great promise.
-Such efforts can be incredibly effective, empowering design teams to develop better products on shorter schedules with less resources.
+Technology-led initiatives offer great promise.
+Such efforts can be incredibly effective, empowering design teams to develop better products on shorter schedules with fewer resources.

 Yet, those benefits are not guaranteed.
 Such efforts can actually be disruptive.
 Learning curves, new processes, and cultural pushback can undermine productivity.

 All too often, organizations become frozen between opportunity and risk.

 WE ARM EXECUTIVES WITH RESEARCH AND THOUGHT LEADERSHIP GUIDANCE.

 Lifecycle Insights digitally publishes research and thought leadership guidance on technology-led initiatives.